-The Economics of Occupational Safety and Health – Recent findings and hands on-calculation
+The Economics of Occupational Safety and Health

 The intention of this OSH Economics course is to provide participants with methodological skills and practical capabilities to undertake and evaluate economic analyses on OSH issues.
 The course will be held on a level which is comprehensible also for non-economists.
 Some other issues will also be addressed with the aim of increasing the awareness of the value of economic calculations in the internal OSH governance.

 - The state of art in the economics of OSH

 - Promotion and economic assessment of personnel productivity

 - The personnel, well-being and health as intangible assets

 - Practical calculation sessions